Inez Haynes Irwin

-Inez Haynes Irwin (March 2, 1873 – September 25, 1970) was an American feminist author, journalist, member of the National Women's Party, and president of the Authors Guild.
+Inez Haynes Irwin (March 2, 1873 – September 25, 1970) was an American feminist author, journalist, member of the National Woman's Party, and president of the Authors Guild.
 Many of her works were published under her former name Inez Haynes Gillmore.
 She wrote over 40 books and was active in the suffragist movement in the early 1900s.
 Irwin was a "rebellious and daring woman", but referred to herself as "the most timid of created beings".
 She died at the age of 97.

 Irwin was a close friend of the American feminist writer Mary MacLane, who included a colorful personality portrait of Irwin in her newspaper articles in Butte, Montana, in 1910.

 Early years and education

 Inez Haynes was born on March 2, 1873, in Rio de Janeiro, Brazil, to Gideon Haynes and Emma Jane (Hopkins) Haynes.
 Her parents were from Boston in the United States, but were staying in Brazil because of her father's business problems.
 Her mother, her father's second wife, was 24 years younger than him, and had to raise a family of 17 children (10 of whom were her own).

 The family returned to Boston where Inez Haynes grew up.
 She attended four public schools, and then Radcliffe College between 1897 and 1900.
 At the time Radcliffe was a "center of suffragist sentiment", and Inez Haynes and Maud Wood Park founded the College Equal Suffrage League, which later became the National College Equal Suffrage League.